SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

 > [!IMPORTANT]
 > At present, this component is only available in preview, if the [ReportsAndDashboardsDynamicVisuals](xref:Overview_of_Soft_Launch_Options#reportsanddashboardsdynamicvisuals) soft-launch option is enabled.
 For more information, see [Soft-launch options](xref:SoftLaunchOptions).

-Available from DataMiner 10.4.1/10.5.0<!--RN 34761-->This component allows you to visualize data as a grid.
+Available from DataMiner 10.4.1/10.5.0<!--RN 34761-->.
+This component allows you to visualize data as a grid.

 To configure the component:

 1. Apply a data feed.
-See [Applying a data feed](xref:Configuring_dashboard_components#applying-a-data-feed).
+See [Applying a data feed](xref:Apply_Data_Feed).

 1. Optionally, hover the mouse over the component, click the filter icon, and then add a filter feed from the *queries* section of the data pane.
 You can repeat this several times in order to filter on several queries<!--RN 34761-->.